SAP/spartacus-docs/_pages/dev/tag-management-system-examples.md

 ## Adobe Experience Launch Platform (AELP)

-Spartacus offers an out of the box support for AELP, and in order to configure it you need to first include a code snippet provided by AELP to your `index.html`.
+AELP requires you to include a code snippet provided by AELP, which you can do in your `index.html`.
 The code snippet will look something like this:

 ```html
 <script